Career Growth and Strategy Career Planning and Goal Setting

 How can I start this career plan without leaving my current job?

-Build a "Smallest Possible Career" (MVC) on the side.
+Build a minimum viable career project on the side.
 Spend five hours a week on the exact skills your research said you need.
 Use this time to practice, take a specific online class, or do small freelance jobs.
-This lets you check if the dream job is right for you and build proof before you risk quitting your stable job.
+This lets you test if the dream job is right for you and build proof before you risk quitting your stable job.

 Changing from Watching to Leading

-By using the method of Doing the Job Before You Get It, you stop being someone who just waits for a title and become the person who actively designs their career.
-This method helps you get past the "Waiting for Permission" problem by showing you can fix a company’s biggest issues long before any HR person gives you the official sign-off.
+The method of Doing the Job Before You Get It turns you from a passive applicant into someone who actively designs their career.
+It gets you past the "Waiting for Permission" problem because you no longer need sign-off to start.
+You prove you can fix a company’s biggest issues long before any HR person gives you the official go-ahead.

 The world rewards people who are already doing the work of a leader, not those who wait for a crown.